 If you’re looking for the best way to make slime we have easy ways to make fluffy, crunchy, edible, soft or any other type.
-Using contact solution, glue, soap or laundry detergent there are many no borax slime recipes to choose from here!
+Using contact solution, glue, soap or you can even make slime without glue even.

 How to make slime you might ask??
 Well….there are a lot of opinions and answers to that question for sure!!
 Last year marked the beginning of the slime craze and my girls were no exception.
-My youngest has and still is somewhat obsessed with the ooey gooey sticky stuff and makes different recipes depending on her mood. lol. (affiliate links present, originally published 2/20)
+My youngest has and still is somewhat obsessed with the ooey gooey sticky stuff and makes different recipes depending on her mood. lol. (affiliate links present)

 How to Make Slime